-- 1. Understand the foundations of HCI - 2.
+- 1. Apply HCI principles to enhance user interaction in a digital system. - 2.
 Design effective HCI for individuals and groups using the design rules. - 3.
-Recognize the models and theories used with HCI. - 4.
-Infer the HCI implications for designing multimedia or ecommerce or e-learning Web sites. - 5.
+Apply models and theories of HCI to design an intuitive user interface. - 4.
+Design an optimized multimedia, e-commerce, or e-learning website by applying HCI principles and evaluating their impact. - 5.
 Develop and design meaningful user interfaces.